skoczen/will/docs/backends/storage.md

 # Storage Backends

 ## Overview
-Storage backends handle all of Will's long-term memory  They're designed to be durable, reliable, and robust - a lot like our brain's long-term memory, but without the forgetfulness.
+Storage backends handle all of Will's long-term memory.
+They're designed to be durable, reliable, and robust - a lot like our brain's long-term memory, but without the forgetfulness.

 Will supports the following options for storage backend: